sgh14/deep-diffusion-maps/README.md

 ## Contact

-For questions or feedback, please contact [Your Name] at [Your Email].
+If you have any questions or comments, please do not hesitate to contact us.